hdShang/arxiv-daily/docs/cs-RO/2025-05-22/papers/250516289v2-taccompress-a-benchmark-for-multi-point-tactile-data-compression-in-.md

 ---
 layout: default
-title: TacCompress: A Benchmark for Multi-Point Tactile Data Compression in Dexterous Hand
+title: "TacCompress: A Benchmark for Multi-Point Tactile Data Compression in Dexterous Hand"
 ---

 # TacCompress: A Benchmark for Multi-Point Tactile Data Compression in Dexterous Hand